 While effective for treating anxiety disorders, cognitive-behavioral therapy, usually known as CBT, can be expensive, sometimes costing $100 or more per hour.
 Some therapists or clinics offer therapy on a sliding scale, which means that charges fluctuate based on income.
 Ask about a sliding scale or other payment options when you call or visit for a consultation.
-To find a therapist near you, search by zip code with ADAA Find a Therapist.
+Find a Therapist near you.

 Federally funded health centers can also be a good resource for those without health insurance or with a limited budget.
 You pay what you can afford, based on your income.
 Many of these centers include mental health services.
 Find a federally funded health center near you.

 Some colleges and universities offer low-cost therapy for anxiety disorders and other mental health problems.
 Call the psychology, psychiatry, or behavioral health department and inquire about sessions with graduate students, who are supervised and can provide services at a lower cost as they gain counseling experience.
 Keep in mind that these sessions aren’t always open to the public; some departments may limit them to students of that college or university.

 Medication can help reduce symptoms of anxiety and depression, but for people without health insurance, prescription drugs can be too expensive.
 If you are considering medication, however, it must be prescribed and monitored by your physician.
 Do not adjust the dosage or frequency or stop taking it abruptly, even if cost is a factor, without first discussing it with your doctor.

 Most pharmaceutical companies offer patient-assistance programs for uninsured patients.
 These programs provide prescribed medication at little to no cost.
 Eligibility varies; see the Partnership for Prescription Assistance website for more information, or contact companies directly about their patient assistance programs.